-- " minimises adverse impact on the environmental values of the receiving waters and appropriately manages stormwater3 - " respects cultural heritage values - " minimises adverse impacts on natural landforms and visual amenity of the site - 2 Refer to the Queensland Coastal Plan. - 3 Refer to the water discharge requirements specified in State Planning Policy 4/10 Guildeline - Healthy Waters and its supporting document Urban Stormwater Quality Planning Guidelines 2010.
+- minimises adverse impact on the environmental values of the receiving waters and appropriately manages stormwater5 - " respects cultural heritage values - " minimises adverse impacts on natural landforms and visual amenity of the site - " protects areas of ecological significance where proven by groundtruthing to be viable - retains significant vegetation where possible within parks, along streets and

+5 Refer to the water discharge requirements specified in State Planning Policy 4/10 Guildeline - Healthy Waters and its supporting document Urban Stormwater Quality Planning Guidelines 2010. within development sites

-- " protects areas of ecological significance where proven by groundtruthing to be viable - " retains significant vegetation where possible within parks, along streets and within development sites - " ensures that all land and groundwater will be fit for its intended use in accordance with accepted standards and practices - " maintains or enhances mangrove habitat within the bed and banks of the Boyne River - " incorporates leading energy efficiency4 and water efficiency practices, maximises recycling opportunities and reduces waste generation - " promotes the adoption of decentralised energy generation systems and natural ventilation to reduce energy use - " incorporates landscaping that contributes to flora and fauna habitat and fauna movement, with street trees selected from species native and/or endemic to the Tannum Sands UDA - " demonstrates consistency with current best practice for the identification and management of acid sulfate soils - appropriately manages mosquito breeding areas - For Class 1 and Class 2 buildings (as defined in the Building Code of Australia 2009) the Queensland Development Code MP 4.1 Sustainable buildings outlines minimum requirements in terms of energy efficiency and efficient fixtures for water conservation.
+- ensures that all land and groundwater will be fit for its intended use in accordance with accepted standards and practices - maintains or enhances mangrove habitat within the bed and banks of the Boyne River - incorporates leading energy efficiency6 and water efficiency practices, maximises recycling opportunities and reduces waste generation - promotes the adoption of decentralised energy generation systems and natural ventilation to reduce energy use - incorporates landscaping that contributes to flora and fauna habitat and fauna movement, with street trees selected from species native and/or endemic to the Tannum Sands UDA - demonstrates consistency with current best practice for the identification and management of acid sulfate soils - appropriately manages mosquito breeding areas - " minimises adverse impacts on amenity during construction. - For Class 1 and Class 2 buildings (as defined in the Building Code of Australia 2009) the Queensland Development Code MP 4.1 Sustainable buildings outlines minimum requirements in terms of energy efficiency and efficient fixtures for water conservation.